-The Corporation holds three bank term loans bearing variable interest rates based on 30-day Bankers' Acceptances, hedged by fixed interest rate swaps.
+The Corporation holds two bank term loans bearing variable interest rates based on 30-day Bankers' Acceptances, hedged by fixed interest rate swaps.
 The interest rate swap has the same terms as the loan agreement to realize an effective hedge situation and therefore is not expected to impact the consolidated statement of operations.
 There were no highly probable transactions for which hedge accounting has been claimed that have not occurred and no significant element of hedge ineffectiveness requiring recognition in the consolidated statement of operations.

-During the year ended March 31, 2019, the Corporation recorded the fair value of its cash flow hedges as a long-term asset of \$976 [2018 - \$2,633] while the effective portion of the hedging derivative was recognized in other comprehensive income (loss).
+During the year ended March 31, 2020, the Corporation recorded the fair value of its cash flow hedges as a long-term liability of \$1,423 [2019 - an asset of \$976] while the effective portion of the hedging derivative was recognized in other comprehensive income (loss).

-16. EMPLOYEE FUTURE BENEFITS
+17. EMPLOYEE FUTURE BENEFITS